-We are responsible for your child upon parent/guardian sign-in each morning for Early Childhood and Vacation Camp programs.
-If your child will be absent you are required to call the Y to inform them.
-If a child is ill, we must inform other parents about potential communicable diseases/illnesses.
-Tuition credits are not given for illness, vacation, inclement weather, or holidays.
+We are responsible for your child upon parent/guardian sign-in each morning for Early Childhood and Vacation camp programs.
+We do not require you to call the Y for absences unless your child is ill so we can inform other parents about potential communicable disease/illness.
+Tuition credits are not given for illness, vacation, inclement weather or holidays.
+If a child is absent for 3 days without contact from the parent or guardian; the childcare director will reach out to families to check on the status of the child.

-School Age children attending the after-school program must be called out by 12:00pm at 732-257-4114 each day to ensure we are not trying to locate your child unnecessarily, causing a delay in transporting all children.
+School Age children attending the after school program must be called out by 12:00pm at 732-257-4114 each day to ensure we are not trying to locate your child unnecessarily, causing a delay in transporting all children.
 Those who habitually fail to contact the Y timely for these absences may be suspended from the program to help ensure the safety and timely transport of all children involved.